 Another option is to put yourself in an environment with only one main type of sensory input.
 For example, use a white noise app in a dark room.
-I like this one—sounds of rain, such as "rain on a tent"—that's free and available for both Apple and Android users.

 A massage allows you to concentrate on an often ignored type of sensory input—touch—and take a break from the onslaught of noise and light we typically face throughout the day.

 If you can make it work, head to a national park for a day or a weekend, and do a quiet walk in nature to give yourself a sensory reset.
 (If you can't make it work, then you can use nature sounds apps for a similar effect.)

 If you've got a lot going on and your to-do list is never ending, it's easy to feel like you always "should" be doing something.
 When you're relaxing, allow yourself to enjoy it.
 There's no need to feel guilty for what you enjoy and find relaxing.

 Part of being an adult is knowing yourself well and knowing what you find genuinely relaxing, comforting, and sustaining.
 If what you enjoy is looking at your Facebook feed, allow yourself to enjoy that.
 Likewise, comfort eating is fine; only comfort overeating isn't.
 Allow yourself to quietly enjoy the simple pleasures in your life—and if that's peanut butter on toast, so be it.

 4. Stop being unrealistic about how much you can get done.